OneWithTheInternet/OneWithTheInternet/README.md

 - 👋 Hi, I’m 1WithDaInternet
 - 👀 I am a web developer
-- 🌱 I’m the guy behind Gmology.com and open to more work opportunities
+- 🌱 I’m the guy behind Gmology.com
-- 💞️ I’m looking foward to keep building amazing and fun web apps
+- 💞️ I’m looking forward to keep building more amazing and fun web apps
 - 📫 Reach out to me at my inbox

 <!---